jamesshore/lets_code_javascript/readme.md

 3. Sign up for a [Heroku account](https://id.heroku.com/signup)
 4. Run `heroku create <app_name>` (requires git repository and Heroku account)
 5. Search codebase for `weewikipaint.herokuapp.com` URLs and change them to refer to <app_name>
-6. Push integration branch to Heroku: `git push heroku integration:master`
+6. Push known-good deploy to Heroku: `git push heroku episode32:master`

 To deploy:
 ----------

 1. Run `./jake.sh deploy` (Unix/Mac) or `jake deploy` (Windows)

+*Note:* The master and integration branches are not guaranteed to deploy successfully.
+The last known-good deploy was commit eccf8da793aef7871ab1fcc104b7f64d79986681.
+We'll establish better deployment practices in a future chapter of the screencast.